eigenvivek/DiffDRR/README.md

 The full example is available at [`introduction.ipynb`](https://vivekg.dev/DiffDRR/tutorials/introduction.html).

-## Application: 2D-3D Registration with Gradient Descent
+## 2D/3D Registration

-We demonstrate the utility of our auto-differentiable DRR generator by solving a 6-DoF registration problem with gradient-based optimization.
+We demonstrate the utility of our auto-differentiable DRR generator by solving the 2D/3D registration problem with gradient-based optimization.
 Here, we generate two DRRs:

 1. A fixed DRR from a set of ground truth parameters